lesliecarrier/lesliecarrier/content/blog/peeps_cocktail.md

 <img src="https://static.ostrichzero.com/images/blog/peeps_cocktail/PeepsChocktail2.jpg" class="img-responsive img-centered" alt="Peeps Cocktail">
 ##### *Here we are oblivious to the future disappointment of this cocktail.*

-Possible tweaks to try out next time:
+Possible adjustments for next time:

-- Sub out half and half for heavy cream or Strawberry flavored Baileys.
-If you go with Strawberry Baileys, you would no longer need the grenadine to provide the pink color.
+Sub out half and half for heavy cream or Strawberry flavored Baileys.
+If you go with Strawberry Baileys, you would no longer need the Grenadine to provide the pink color.

-- Instead of cherry vodka, I’m curious how marshmallow vodka would mix with this.
+Instead of cherry vodka, I’m curious how marshmallow vodka would mix with this.
 If not, then go with strawberry vodka

 Overall, I learned something important: always use the correct ingredients...or just trust your gut.